-- 1 From the watch face, hold MENU. - 2 Select Watch Face. - 3 Press UP or DOWN to preview the watch face options. - 4 Select Add New to scroll through additional pre-loaded watch faces. - 5 Select > Apply to activate a pre-loaded watch face or an installed Connect IQ watch face. - 6 If using a pre-loaded watch face, select ▲ > Customize. - 7 Select an option: - To change the style of the numbers for the analog watch face, select Dial. - To change the style of the hands for the analog watch face, select Hands. - To change the style of the numbers for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds. - To change the data that appears on the watch face, select
+- 1 From the watch face, hold MENU. - 2 Select Watch Face. - 3 Press UP or DOWN to preview the watch face options. - 4 Select Add New to scroll through additional pre-loaded watch faces. - 5 Select START > Apply to activate a pre-loaded watch face or an installed Connect IQ watch face. - 6 If using a pre-loaded watch face, select START > Customize.

+7 Select an option:

-Data - To add or change an accent color for the watch face, select Accent Color. - To change the background color, select Bkgd.
-Color. - · To save the changes, select Done.
+- To change the style of the numbers for the analog watch face, select Dial. - To change the sport for the gauges on the performance watch face, select Select Sport. - To change the style of the hands for the analog watch face, select Hands. - To save your current location as a port location, select Set Port Location. - To change the style of the numbers for the digital watch face, select Layout. - To change the style of the seconds for the digital watch face, select Seconds. - To change the data that appears on the watch face, select - To add or change an accent color for the watch face, select Accent Color. - To change the background color, select Bkgd.
+Color. - To save the changes, select Done.